ChenxiSSS/PaperDada/PaperBaseTopicNo4.md

         * Clear match or no clear match with the simulation and explaination;
 * AGN feedback power discussion;
 * On individual sources (if applicable).

+#### Reference
+All the reference can be find at the [Project Dada page](https://github.com/ChenxiSSS/astro-papers/blob/master/ProjectDada.md)